wrapl/minilang/docs/topics/guards.rst

 Other than simply checking for :mini:`nil`, guarded arguments can also check their preceeding expression for arbitrarily complex conditions by including another expression inside the braces.
 Within the braces, the keyword :mini:`it` refers to the value of the preceeding expression.

-.. parser-rule-diagram:: expression '{' expression '}'
+.. syntax:parser-diagram:: expression '{' expression '}'

 .. code-block:: mini
    :linenos: